puremourning/vimspector/README.md

 The [Vimspector website][website] has an overview of the UI, along with basic instructions for configuration and setup.

-But for now, here's a (rather old) screenshot of Vimsepctor debugging Vim:
+But for now, here's a (rather old) screenshot of Vimspector debugging Vim:

 ![vimspector-vim-screenshot](https://puremourning.github.io/vimspector-web/img/vimspector-overview.png)